Our hydraulic cylinder rigs are available with hook loads of 250 metric tons (275 short tons) to 750 metric tons (825 short tons).

 - compact layout due to the main components being arranged in substructure containers

 - efficient noise protection due to noise-insulated containers

 - fast rig-up with minimized footprint due to vertically assembled mast

 - superior in preserved or densely populated areas, for example in geothermal energy projects

-Hydraulic cylinder hoisting and rotary system
+Hydraulic cylinder hoisting system

 Compared to conventional drawworks, the direct-acting hydraulic cylinder hoisting system of Herrenknecht Vertical rigs gives a direct feedback of the downhole conditions.
 This enables the driller to identify potential stuck pipe incidents and to better control the weight on bit (WOB).